kkarbasi/cssorter/README.md

 ## Installation

 ### Using Docker:

+This is the quickest way to get this code to run.
 You can readily use this package from it's docker image.
 To download and run the CSsorter docker, use the following command:

 `docker run -it -p 8888:8888 --name cs_sorter -v /path/to/local/dir:/run/dmount:z kkarbasi/cssorter`

 After running the above command, you can access a Jupyter notebook with sample run code (`get_started`) from your browser at: